GriffinPlus/docker-nginx-php/README.md

 #### STARTUP_VERBOSITY

-The *CloudyCube Container Startup System* (see [base image](https://github.com/cloudycube/docker-base-supervisor) for details) contains a simple logging system with four log levels (error, warning, note, debug) messages can be associated with.
-The environment variable `STARTUP_VERBOSITY` determines the maximum log level a message may have to get into the log:
+Determines the verbosity of the *CloudyCube Container Startup System* (see [here](https://github.com/cloudycube/docker-base-supervisor) for details).

+- 0 => Logging is disabled.
-- 0 => Only errors are logged.
+- 1 => Only errors are logged.
-- 1 => Errors and warnings are logged.
+- 2 => Errors and warnings are logged.
-- 2 => Errors, warnings and notes are logged.
+- 3 => Errors, warnings and notes are logged.
+- 4 => Errors, warnings, notes and infos are logged.
-- 3 => All messages are logged.
+- 5 => All messages (incl. debug) are logged.

+Default Value: `4`